tshewangchoden14/Hello-Panda-/srs-template.md

 State the purpose of this SRS and the intended readership (developers, testers, auditors, regulators, customer).

 ### 1.2 · Scope of the Product
-- **Product name:** `<Office Supplies Request System>`
+- **Product name:**
+Office Supplies Request System
-- **What the product will do:** `<The system allows employees to submit office supply requests through a structured digital form.
-Administrators can review, approve, or reject requests and maintain tracking records>`
+- **What the product will do:**
+The system allows employees to submit office supply requests through a structured digital form.
+Administrators can review, approve, or reject requests and maintain tracking records.
-- **What the product will NOT do:** `<The system will not manage supplier procurement workflows, inventory automation, payment processing, or logistics tracking.
-It only handles request submission and approval workflow within the organization>`
+- **What the product will NOT do:**
+The system will not manage supplier procurement workflows, inventory automation, payment processing, or logistics tracking.
+It only handles request submission and approval workflow within the organization.
-- **Benefits / goals:** `< Reduce manual request handling, Improve tracking transparency, Speed up approval workflow, Maintain request history records, Improve communication between employees and administrators>`
+- **Benefits / goals:**
+Reduce manual request handling, Improve tracking transparency, Speed up approval workflow, Maintain request history records, Improve communication between employees and administrators.
+- **Applicability:**
-- **Applicability:** `<Target users include employees and administrators within an organization using a web-based interface accessible through modern browsers>`
+Target users include employees and administrators within an organization using a web-based interface accessible through modern browsers.

 ### 1.3 · Definitions, Acronyms, Abbreviations
 | Term | Meaning |